vinerya/eco-code-analyzer/README.md

 3. Offering specific suggestions to improve code efficiency and reduce energy consumption
 4. Calculating potential energy savings and CO2 reduction if the code is optimized
 5. Tracking the project's eco-score over time to encourage continuous improvement
+6. Estimating the equivalent number of trees that need to be planted to offset the code's environmental impact

 By using the Eco-Code Analyzer, developers can: